 A circle of twelve bodhisattvas makes up the White Lodge, whereby the bodhisattvas stand in direct connection with the Christ being as central source of all divine wisdom.

 The bodhisattvas operate from the buddhi plane, do not always incarnate, and are also teachers for souls in the spiritual worlds (and not only on earth).
 They work on the cosmic plan (see Occult atom) and spiritual guidance of mankind.

-For an explanation on the differences between a Bodhisattva, Buddha and the teachers of humanity (re also Schema FMC00.117 below), see Three classes of Buddhas.
+For an explanation on the differences between a Bodhisattva, Buddha and the teachers of humanity (Schema FMC00.117 below), see Three classes of Buddhas.